 Change Management

-Change management is a natural part of running any organization, and most companies will undergo a major transition or adoption at some point.
-While some plan ahead for this reality, others realize they need this function when a crisis requires a rapid response.
-Building the necessary skills ahead of time can pay dividends, particularly in such emergencies.
+Change management is a natural part of running any organization; the fact is, most companies will undergo a major transition or adaptation at some point.
+While some plan ahead for this reality, others only realize they need this function when a crisis requires a rapid response.
+Building the necessary workplace skills ahead of time can pay dividends, especially in such emergencies.

 What Is Change Management?